Creative Industries (English, Media, Music, Drama and Writing)

 - Cambridge

-English, Media, Drama and Writing Overview
+English, Media, Music, Drama and Writing Overview

 Our English and writing courses let you develop your own style of writing and explore facets of English language, literature and linguistics that fascinate you.
 And we give you industry insight through links with creative organisations.